Information for Students

 I’ve secured my placement, what do I need to do now?

-2. Send the placement description to the SWBio DTP Hub (swbio-dtp@bristol.ac.uk) for approval in order to ensure the placement will provide you enough scope for professional development and meets the requirements.
+2. Send the placement description to the SWBio DTP Hub (swbio-dtp@bristol.ac.uk) for approval – in order to ensure the placement will provide you enough scope for professional development and meets the Intended Learning Outcomes (ILO-s) of the programme.
+This will be approved by both the SWBio DTP Hub and your local academic DTP Implementation Group representative at your registered university.

-3. Once suitability is approved, a SWBio DTP legal agreement will be issued by your registered university to your PIPS host who will then need to approve it with their legal team before it is signed.
+3. Once approved, a SWBio DTP PIPS legal agreement will be issued by your registered university to your PIPS host who will then need to approve it with their legal team before it is signed.
 This can take up to 2-3 months so please ensure that you factor in this timescale.
-This must be signed before you can commence your placement.
+This MUST be signed before you can commence your placement.

 5. If the placement is abroad, look through our 'taking your PIPS abroad' section for advice and guidance.